 Maintenance of general good health is very important for people with any chronic disorder: a well-balanced and planned diet will help achieve this goal.
 Although there's no special “MS diet,” what and how you eat can make a difference in your energy level, bladder and bowel function, and overall health.
 MS specialists recommend that people with MS adhere to the same low-fat, high-fiber diet recommendations of the American Heart Association and the American Cancer Society for the general population.
 The USDA's MyPlate website can help you start on the path to healthy nutrition.
-Learn more about the importance of nutrition in MS and how to empower yourself with food.
+Learn more about the importance of nutrition in MS.

 Challenges with special diets